 Acorns also offers a feature called Found Money where it rewards users for shopping with partner companies.
 For example, you might see an offer to get 3% off your next Groupon purchase back in the form of Found Money, which gets added to your investment portfolio.
 This can accelerate your portfolio’s growth.

 Acorns’ Personal service level costs $3 per month.
 This gets you the basic experience: investing using change from purchase round-ups, bonus investments from purchases at Acorns’ partners, access to Acorns’ educational articles, access to an FDIC-insured checking account, the ability to invest your spare change and unlock new features, and the opportunity to open a retirement account through Acorns and benefit from the tax advantages offered by retirement accounts.

 The highest level of service, called Acorns Family, costs $5 per month.
 It has all the features of personal service, plus the option to open an investment account on behalf of your kids.

 Acorns’ greatest drawback is its cost.
 Although $3 a month might not seem like a huge amount, when you’re investing nickels, dimes, and quarters, $3 a month adds up.
-On top of the $1 per month fee, you also have to pay the expense ratios of the exchange-traded funds (ETFs) that Acorns uses to build your portfolio, which means fees can be a huge drag on your investments’ performance.
+Keep in mind that you also have to pay the expense ratios of the exchange-traded funds (ETFs) that Acorns uses to build your portfolio, which means fees can be a huge drag on your investments’ performance.

 Robinhood is a low-cost investment app that’s become popular with millennials and other young traders.
 Although Robinhood isn’t necessarily focused on micro-investing, some of its features make it perfect for people who want to get started with the stock market but don’t have much money to invest.